 Extraction Site Preservation

-Normal marginal gingiva ( gum tissue around the teeth ) and interdental papillae are very important for achieving esthetic restorations and optimal emergence profiles ( the appearance of the crown of a tooth as it appears to come out of the gum tissue) following tooth removal from either maxilla or mandible.
+Normal marginal gingiva ( gum tissue around the teeth ) and interdental papillae are very important for achieving esthetic restorations and optimal emergence profiles ( the appearance of the crown of a tooth as it appears to come out of the gum tissue) following tooth removal from either the maxilla or mandible.
 Maintenance of adequate soft tissue anatomy is predicated upon maintaining an adequate volume of supporting alveolar bone.

-As a consequence of such bone loss, negative soft tissue changes will predictably occur resulting in a reduction or loss of keratinized marginal gingiva and disappearance of interdental papillae.
-It is well understood that immediate grafting of extraction sockets ( site preservation ), especially in the esthetic zone of the upper jaw, will compensate for post-extraction bone loss and its associated esthetic challenges.
+Frequently, however, crestal bone loss following tooth extraction disturbs the critical balance between underlying crestal bone and overlying soft tissues, resulting in gingival recession, distortion, and loss of interdental papillae (triangular pink soft tissue between the teeth).
+Multiple studies have shown the loss of underlying bone in three dimensions.
+As a consequence of such bone loss, negative soft tissue changes will predictably occur resulting in a reduction or loss of gum tissue and disappearance of interdental papillae.
+It is well understood that immediate grafting of extraction sockets (site preservation), especially in the esthetic zone of the upper jaw, will compensate for post-extraction bone loss and its associated esthetic challenges.

 There are two critical phases in retaining alveolar ridge during and after tooth extraction.